ann2303/Researcher-Helper/README.md

 - `--save_directory SAVE_DIRECTORY`: Path to the directory where the results will be saved
 - `--query QUERY`: The research topic to search for
 - `--database {semantic_scholar,arxiv}`: The database to use for the search (either 'semantic_scholar' or 'arxiv')
-- `--config CONFIG`: Path to the configuration file
+- `--config CONFIG`: Path to the configuration file.
+For semantic_scholar, the config file should be in JSON format and contain API key <a href="https://www.semanticscholar.org/product/api/tutorial">https://www.semanticscholar.org/product/api/tutorial</a>.

 ## Example

 python3 src/main.py --save_directory ./results --query "machine learning" --database arxiv --config ./config.json

 This command will search for articles about "machine learning" in the arXiv database, using the configuration specified in `config.json`, and save the results in the `./results` directory.

 ## Output Example